valainegalunza/Amdocs/README.md

 Start Date: Todays date
 End Date: November 30, 2020

 Click Submit.
 This should be a successful input.

 2. Going back to IDE, Click 'Window' in the panel list above.
 Choose 'Files'.
-This should show the created file in this format: new_file_1234567_1234567890_today'sdate.txt
+This should show the created file in this format: new_file_1234567_1234567890_today'sdate.txt.

+NOTE: You can repeat testing with different but valid data to test if it will create a new file.

 Second Test Scenario: Validation Testing
 1. Test the empty/null/invalid input: Click submit without putting any information.
-Validation messages will pop up upon doing this.
+Validation messages will pop up upon doing this and won't let you submmit anything.
 2. Test invalid inputs (These tests shouldn't work and will produce a error)
 ID: Try numbers more than 7 digits or try an alphabet instead of number
 Number: Try numbers more than 10 digits or try an alphabet instead of number
 Comment: Try numbers more than 42 characters
+3. Test with only one field to be invalid and others are valid, click submit.
+It won't let you submit the valid information.

+Created by
+Valaine Galunza
+11/25/2020
 ==End of the Documentation==